Even Impulsive Shoppers Do Their Research

 We all know one thing: shopping has been disrupted significantly over the past year and a half.
-This disruption has actually been evolving for quite some time and now, more than ever, advertisers and marketers need to keep up.
-Our Marketing Communications Manager, Clayton Southerly, wrote about a few aspects of this reality in his latest piece for AdvertisingWeek, “All Shoppers Do Research – Even The Impulsive Ones.”
+Now, more than ever, advertisers and marketers need to keep up.
+Marketing Communications Manager Clayton Southerly wrote about a few aspects of this reality in his latest piece for AdvertisingWeek, titled “All Shoppers Do Research – Even The Impulsive Ones.”

-In the article, he cites some of our recent survey research into shopper behavior, covering a number of different categories.
+In the article, he cites data from the launch of our Shopper Influence Research program.
 One key conclusion that he calls out is that “shoppers always want more information in more places, and advertisers need to rush to keep up.”
 They want more and more information, from all manner of sources, when making a purchase decision.

 People are finding the information they need in a variety of places, just as they are shopping in a variety of places.
 From pre-purchase online research to collect data on a product or service, to researching on a phone while standing in a physical store, people want to be met in their preferred environment with the information they need.
 Even so-called “impulse” buyers are more self-aware than their name might suggest, as our research found that “64% of impulsive shoppers consider their purchases to be planned.”